Nearly 900 buildings destroyed by massive California fire

 Heat waves and historic drought tied to climate change have made wildfires harder to fight in the American West.
 Scientists have said climate change has made the region much warmer and drier in the past 30 years and will continue to make the weather more extreme and wildfires more frequent and destructive.
 The fires across the West come as parts of Europe are also fighting large blazes spurred by tinder-dry conditions.

+In southeastern Montana, the small towns of Ashland and Lame Deer were ordered evacuated Tuesday as a wildfire threatened hundreds of homes outside the Northern Cheyenne Indian Reservation.
+Rosebud County Sheriff Allen Fulton said flames were being driven by strong, erratic winds.

+“We’re actually pretty worried about it,” Fulton said.
+“It’s jumping highways, it’s jumping streams.
+A paved road is about a good a fire line as we could ask for, and it’s going over that in spots."

-Northwest of the Dixie Fire in the Shasta-Trinity National Forest, hundreds of homes remained threatened by two fires that continued to grow.
-About a third of the McFarland Fire was contained.
+Northwest of the Dixie Fire in the Shasta-Trinity National Forest, hundreds of homes remained threatened by two fires.
+However, nearly 50% of the McFarland Fire was contained.
 New evacuation orders were issued Monday for residents near the Monument Fire, which was only about 3% contained.

 South of the Dixie Fire, firefighters prevented further growth of the River Fire, which broke out last Wednesday near the community of Colfax and destroyed 68 homes.
 It was nearly 80% contained.